Employee Rights No Fees Unless We Win

 Sexual harassment can be committed by coworkers, supervisors, managers, customers, or others in the workplace.
 You should not be terminated because you complained of workplace sexual harassment.
 Whether you make the complaint to HR, follow grievance procedures in your employment handbook, file a charge with the Equal Employment Opportunity Commission (EEOC), or sue in court, these are protected activities under Title VII and FEHA.
 You should be able to recover lost wages and benefits, as well as emotional damages.
 If your employer’s conduct was particularly malicious, punitive damages may be available.Retaliation for Complaints of Harassment

 Disputes over employee compensation often involve wage and hour or overtime claims.
 The federal wage and hour law is the Fair Labor Standards Act (FLSA).
 California employers must also abide by the California Labor Code if it is more generous than federal law.
 For example, the minimum wage in California is higher than it is under federal law, so employers must abide by the higher minimum wage.
-In California, non-exempt employees are supposed to be paid overtime in an amount of one and one-half times the regular pay rate for all hours worked beyond eight hours, up to 12 hours in a work day.
-Non-exempt employees are supposed to be paid overtime for the first eight hours worked on the seventh consecutive work day in a work week.
-Non-exempt employees should be paid at double their regular rate for hours worked beyond 12 hours in a work day and beyond eight on the seventh consecutive day of work.Contact a Knowledgeable Employment Attorney in Los Angeles
+In California, non-exempt employees are supposed to be paid overtime in an amount of one and one-half times the regular pay rate for all hours worked beyond eight hours, up to 12 hours in a workday, and for all hours worked beyond 40 hours in a workweek.
+Non-exempt employees are supposed to be paid overtime for the first eight hours worked on the seventh consecutive workday in a workweek.
+Non-exempt employees should be paid at double their regular rate for hours worked beyond 12 hours in a workday and beyond eight hours on the seventh consecutive day of work.Contact a Knowledgeable Employment Attorney

 If your employer has harmed you by violating laws that protect your rights in the workplace, or if you suspect a potential violation, you should consult the Kokozian Law Firm.
 Our attorneys can help you assess your options and develop a strategic plan to assert your rights.
-We represent employees throughout Los Angeles County.
-Call us at 323.857.5900 or complete our online form.
+We represent employees throughout California.
+Call us at 323-857-5900 or complete our online form.